-The Directors confirm that there were no significant and material orders passed by theregulators courts or tribunals that impacted the going concern status and the Company's operations in future.
+There were no significant and material orders passed by any regulators courts ortribunals that impacted the going concern status and the Company's operations in future.

 12. RISK MANAGEMENT POLICY

-The Annual Report on CSR activities is enclosed herewith as Annexure III.
+The Annual Report on CSR activities of the Company is enclosed herewith as Annexure- III.